Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Experiments

 \textbf{Comparison with Baselines.} Across all tasks (Tables \ref{tab:scraper_results}, \ref{tab:crayon_results}, \ref{tab:peeler_results}), SCFields significantly outperforms baselines, particularly on unseen tools.
 The \textit{Raw Tactile} baseline struggles (e.g., 23.3\% Eff on Unseen Scraper), confirming that without explicit physical grounding, end-to-end policies fail to leverage high-dimensional tactile data effectively, often overfitting to visual inputs.
 Similarly, the \textit{Sim-Only CF} baseline generally matches Vision-Only performance, underscoring that without our real-world alignment stage, the domain gap renders tactile predictions unreliable.
 Conversely, while the \textit{Real-Only CF} ablation achieves better performance than other baselines on the seen scraper task, it fails to generalize to novel tools, confirming that simulation pre-training is requisite for learning contact representations that transfer across object categories.

-\textbf{Role of Explicit Force \& Generalization.} The \textbf{No Force} ablation provides critical insight: while it achieves moderate contact detection, the policy exhibits ineffective behaviors like hovering (due to proximity ambiguity) or excessive pressure (slipping crayons).
-This leads to poor performance on fine-manipulation tasks, demonstrating that contact probability alone is insufficient; explicit force vectors are essential for regulating interaction dynamics.
-Similar failure modes are also present in other baseline methods that do not explicitly model contact force, as illustrated in figure \ref{fig:failures}.
+\textbf{Role of Explicit Force \& Generalization.} The \textbf{No Force} ablation isolates the value of continuous force prediction.
+Contact probability alone can indicate likely interaction regions, but it cannot distinguish insufficient loading from excessive pressure.
+As a result, the policy exhibits failure modes such as hovering above the surface or pressing too hard and slipping, showing that force vectors are necessary for regulating interaction dynamics.
+Similar failure modes are also present in other baseline methods that do not explicitly model contact force, as illustrated in Figure \ref{fig:failures}.
 Notably, the Peeler task highlights the robustness of our pipeline: although the policy used imitation learning on peeling demonstrations, the underlying perception model was aligned using only scraper data.
 Despite this, our model achieves an average peel length of \textbf{4.52cm}, quadrupling the Vision-Only baseline (\textbf{1.12cm}).
 This confirms that SCFields successfully transfers the invariant concept of "functional contact" from simulation to novel real-world tools.